 Before making copies of items from the Library’s collection, make sure you have considered whether you have any obligations to the copyright owner.

 Do I need permission to copy?

-Permission from the copyright owner may be necessary where:
+You may need to seek permission from the copyright owner where:

 - the material you wish to copy is protected by copyright;

 - your copying is not insubstantial; and

 - your copying does not fall within an exception, such as personal research and study in the Copyright Act 1968 (Cth).

 You can begin by checking the copyright status of material described in the catalogue.
 Copyright status may be undetermined if data in the Library’s catalogue record is incomplete or inaccurate.

 We endeavour to provide correct and up to date copyright information on all items in the collection.
 If you believe an item has incorrect copyright information, please contact us on our online feedback form.

 Further information on whether permission is required is available from the Australian Copyright Council.